sap-tutorials/Tutorials/tutorials/hana-cloud-automation-cli/hana-cloud-automation-cli.md

 The following examples require a non trial or free tier SAP HANA Cloud instance.

 #### Clone an instance
 An SAP HANA Cloud database instance may be cloned.
 As an example, you may wish to periodically replace a QA instance with a new instance that has a copy of the latest data from a production instance.
+The subaccounts can be in different hyperscalers and the configuration settings such as storage size of the target instance can be different than the source.
+Additional details can be found at [Clone an SAP HANA Database Instance](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-administration-guide/clone-sap-hana-database-instance).

 1. Select an instance to clone.
 It **cannot** have an attached data lake.
 To verify that it does not have an attached data lake, confirm that it has the option **Add Data Lake** and that it has the option **Create Template to Clone Instance**.